mzygar/YahooFinance/README.md

 The YahooFinance framework is an iOS Objective-C framework for Yahoo Finance.

+## Changes in my fork
+- updated project settings to fix building issues (iOS 6.1, Xcode 4.6)
+- changed loader to handle multiple quotes at once (returning NSMutableArray).
+YFStockDetailsLoader takes now a single symbol, or a comma-separated list

 ## Features

 - Search for stock symbols from major global stock exchanges [list](http://finance.yahoo.com/exchanges)